 Let me tell you a story.

-My girlfriend and I are working on a cosmetics store.
+My girlfriend and I spent a couple of months last year working on a cosmetics store.

 Now, this has been a dream of hers for quite some time, and she’s been researching products, formulations, and private label cosmetics producers for quite some time.
 She’s also read articles on how to market, sell, and package cosmetics, watched a dozen tutorials on designing a logo, browsed through a ton of online guides about developing a brand, promoting on Instagram, Facebook, Pinterest, Twitter, and studied essays about advertising, about creating the kind of product that leaves people speechless.